Mermade/widdershins/README.md

 var options = {}; // defaults shown
 options.codeSamples = true;
 //options.language_tabs = [];
+//options.loadedFrom = sourceUrl;
 options.theme = 'darkula';
 var str = converter.convert(swaggerObj,options);
 ````

+`loadedFrom` option is only needed where the OpenApi / Swagger definition does not specify a host,
+and (as per the OpenApi [specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#fixed-fields)) the API endpoint is deemed to be based on the source URL
+the definition was loaded from.

 To see the list of highlight-js syntax highlighting themes, [click here](https://highlightjs.org/static/demo/)